getgauge/gauge-ts/docs/index.md

 The plugin has two components which has to install to run a gauge typescript project.
-The first component is in form of a gauge plugin whihch take care of create a guage-ts project and starting the runnner.
+The first component is in form of a gauge plugin which take care of create a gauge-ts project and starting the runner.
 The 2nd component is a `npm` package which gives the API which the users will use to write there step/hook implementations.
 The second component will be install as part of `npm install` in your gauge  typescript project.

 To install the first component